Worldwide Guide to Women in Leadership

 2000-03 Minister of State of Health Dr. Amina Ndalolo

-In 1999 the senate turned down her candidature for a ministerial post.
+The senate had turned down her candidature for a ministerial post in 1999.

 2001-03 Minister of Culture and Tourism Boma Bromillow Jack